JoshuaLampert/KernelInterpolation.jl/docs/src/development.md

 ```

 The resulting `.html` files can then be found in `docs/build/` and you can look at them by opening them in a browser.
+For pull requests from the main repository (i.e. not from a fork), the documentation is automatically built and can
+be previewed under `https://joshualampert.github.io/KernelInterpolation.jl/previews/PRXXX/` where `XXX` is the number
+of the pull request.